 Filed in miscellanea, web

-What follows is the last post, for now, in Quantum Forest.
+What follows is the last post, dermatologist for now, case in Quantum Forest.
 It is also the first one in the ‘yet to be named’ (codename conuco) new place.
 I just need to get rid of all the ballast, rescue what I still like from here and then nuke the place.

 Very few things last forever.
 Forever used to mean a hundred or a thousand years—even the universe had a beginning and will have an end; today it could mean three, five years.
 One of the reasons things last so long (or so little) is the need for self-consistency.